sartak/sartak.org/published/learning-to-build-abstractions-in-quartz-composer.md

 - B button: `(0, -298.5)`
 - C button: `(184.5, -408.5)`

 Notice as you're editing how the default values for `End X` and `End Y` are the values that had been assigned to each `End Value` of `Button A`'s two `Transition` patches.
 You should change them to better defaults (like `0`) by editing the `Radial Button` patch.
-Use the Patch Inspector with no patch selected, then changing the values under `Input Parameters`.
+Use the Patch Inspector with no patch selected, then change the values under `Input Parameters`.

 In the Viewer, confirm that the animation is working again.
 The only thing left to fix is the friction and tension of each of the buttons coming out.
 I'm sure you can handle that.